OpenDSA/OpenDSA/RST/en/IS/GraphIntro.rst

 Vertex :math:`v_i`.
 Column :math:`j` in row :math:`i` is marked if there is an edge from :math:`v_i` to :math:`v_j` and is not marked otherwise.
-Thus, the adjacency matrix requires one bit at each position.
-Alternatively, if we wish to associate a number with each edge, such as the weight or distance between two vertices, then each matrix position must store that number.
-In either case, the space requirements for the adjacency matrix are :math:`\Theta(|\mathbf{V}|^2)`.
+The space requirements for the adjacency matrix are :math:`\Theta(|\mathbf{V}|^2)`.

 The second common representation for graphs is the